-- Have a functional electronic device with access to the internet, equipped with a camera and microphone in order to take remote exams. - Ensure that the remote exam room environment is quiet and free of distractions and in compliance with the restrictions outlined above. - Confirm identification by displaying on camera at the beginning of each exam/test a valid governmental issued photo identification or a St. Joseph's-issued Student Photo identification card. - Sit at a clean desk or table if available, with the computer placed on a hard surface for optimal head and shoulder visualization.
-Do not lay on a bed during the exam. - Be sure the desk or table is cleared of all materials except your computer, a sheet of paper, and a writing tool. - Show a complete panoramic visual of the room/exam environment with a complete view of the room and surface the computer is on; this should be slow enough to clearly visualize all walls, floor, seat, work surface, and ceiling. - Show where a cell phone is located in the room in the event the student must call the faculty member.
-The ringer to the cell phone must be muted and any voice activated functionality of the cell phone must be disabled prior to beginning the test.
+- Have a functional electronic device with access to the internet, equipped with a camera and microphone in order to take remote exams. - Ensure that the remote exam room environment is quiet and free of distractions and in compliance with the restrictions outlined above.

+- Sit at a clean desk or table if available, with the computer placed on a hard surface for optimal head and shoulder visualization.
+Do not lay on a bed during the exam. - Be sure the desk or table is cleared of all materials except your computer, a sheet of paper, and a writing tool. - Show a complete panoramic visual of the room/exam environment with a complete view of the room and surface the computer is on; this should be slow enough to clearly visualize all walls, floor, seat, work surface, and ceiling. - The ringer to the cell phone must be muted and any voice activated functionality of the cell phone must be disabled prior to beginning the test.
 IF THERE IS ANY NOISE COMING FROM A CELL PHONE OR OTHER DEVICE DURING THE TEST THE STUDENT WILL BE INVESTIGATED FOR POTENTIAL ACADEMIC DISHONESTY. - Have no other computer monitors, screens, or tablets on during the exam, or writing that is visible on the desk or walls. - Not have a radio or television playing in the background. - Dress in accordance with the Campus Dress Code Policy in the Student Handbook.